-Great Alpine Road is a country tourist road in Victoria, Australia, with a length of 303 km (188 mi).
-This asphalted road, officially known as B500, was opened in 1998 and runs from Wangaratta, in the northeast of Victoria to Bairnsdale, a small city in East Gippsland, Victoria.
-The road goes through the Victorian Alps.
+Great Alpine Road is a country tourist road in Victoria, Australia, running from Wangaratta, in the northeast of Victoria to Bairnsdale, a small city in East Gippsland, Victoria.
 It's one of the most scenic drives in the world.

 Is the Great Alpine Road paved?

 Running through the Victorian Alps, the Great Alpine Road (B500) is totally paved.
 It’s 303 km (188 mi) long and the name came into use on 4th April 1998.

 Where does the Great Alpine Road start and finish?